anywhichway/jovial/README.md

 *\<validator\>.bind(constructorOrInstance,onError,name)*

-Validators are bound to either constructors or object instances using this instance method.
+Validators are bound to either constructors or object instances using the *.bind* instance method.
 If an *onError* callback is not provided, then attempts to set invalid property values on the bound object will throw errors.
 The *onError* callback takes one argument, the error that would otherwise have been thrown.
 The *name* argument is optional except in IE where the *.name* property is unavailable for Function objects.
 The names of bound constructors are used internal to the JOVIAL library for look-ups and must be available.

 The *.bind* method returns either a new instrumented constructor or a proxy for the bound object.
 The new instrumented constructor should be used in place of the original constructor.